Kyle Farmer Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.11).
+- The Rangers have a 4.08 team ERA that ranks 14th across all league pitching staffs.

-- In his most recent appearance on Tuesday, the lefty tossed eight scoreless innings against the Arizona Diamondbacks while surrendering four hits.
+- In his last time out on Sunday, the lefty went 5 1/3 innings against the Minnesota Twins, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.